BeanieODM/beanie/docs/tutorial/init.md

     await init_beanie(database=client.db_name, document_models=[Sample])
 ```

-This creates the collection (if necessary) and sets up any indexes that are defined.
+This will create the collection (if needed) and set up any defined indexes.

-`init_beanie` supports not only a list of classes as the document_models argument,
-but also strings with dot-separated paths:
+The `init_beanie` function also accepts strings with dot-separated paths for the `document_models` argument:

 ```python
 await init_beanie(